Individual coverage HRAs (ICHRA) and Medicare

 Scenario 2: Offering an ICHRA and a group health plan to different employees

-If you’re looking to only offer Medicare-eligible employees an ICHRA, there are a few rules to consider.
-Employees can’t have an ICHRA if you also offer them a group health insurance plan.
-You also can’t offer employees a choice between the ICHRA or a group plan.
+If you're looking to only offer Medicare-eligible employees an ICHRA, there are a few rules to consider that may make that challenging.
+Employees can't have an ICHRA if you also offer them a group health insurance plan.
+You also can't offer employees a choice between the ICHRA and a group plan.
 The federal government established these guidelines in 54.9802-4(c)(2) of the final rule for Health Reimbursement Arrangements and Other Account-Based Group Health Plans2.

 This means that if an employer can place all of their Medicare-eligible employees into the same class, they can offer that class an ICHRA, as long as they don't offer any employees in this class a group health insurance plan.